scionproto-contrib/jpan/README.md

 This client can directly connect to SCION without a dispatcher.

+## API

+The central classes of the API are:

+- `DatagramChannel`: This class works like a `java.nio.channel.DatagramChannel`, except it does not currently support selectors.
+- `DatagramSocket` and `DatagramPacket`: These work similar to the old `java.net.DatagramSocket`.
+- `ScionPacketHelper`: A utility class to work with SCION packet headers
+- `ScionPacketInspector`: A packet inspector and builder.
+- `ScionService`: Provides methods to request paths and get ISD/AS information.
+- `Scion`, `ScionUtil`, `ScionAddress`, `ScionPath`, `ScionSocketAddress`.

 ## Demo application - ping pong

 There is a simple ping pong client-server application in `src/test/demo`.